ExcaliburKG/sinara-ext-tools/README.md

-# How it works
+# Getting startes with Sinara ML

-Prerequisites
+# Prerequisites

 - Docker is up and running
 - Git installed
 - Unzip installed (On Linux and MacOS)

-# Prepare docker with WSL integration on a Windows machine
+## Prepare docker with WSL integration on a Windows machine (skip this step if you running on MacOS or Linux)
 1. Download and install latest docker desktop from https://www.docker.com/products/docker-desktop
 1. Setup WSL using guide at https://learn.microsoft.com/en-us/windows/wsl/install-manual
 1. If you are using PowerShell scripts, make sure Execution Policy is set to RemoteSigned using PowerShell console in Administrator mode: